 Learn and Train Alongside Our Experts

-Veterinary professionals can apply for a competitive weeks- or months-long internship or externship, residency or international veterinary fellowship, giving veterinarians, veterinary technicians, veterinary students and animal husbandry staff worldwide a chance to learn and train alongside experts onsite at The Marine Mammal Center.
+Veterinary and husbandry professionals can apply for a competitive weeks- or months-long internship or externship, residency or international veterinary fellowship, giving veterinarians, veterinary technicians, veterinary students and animal care staff worldwide a chance to learn and train alongside experts onsite at The Marine Mammal Center.

 Our Teaching Hospital combines practical experience, innovative medicine and meaningful professional collaboration with the Center’s staff and volunteers.